yosrahelal/paladin/doc-site/docs/architecture/distributed_sequencer_data_flows.md

     - The `remote_id` of the `dispatch` sequencer activity is the ID of a `dispatch` record at the coordinator node.
  - Chained private transactions
     - This is available on the coordinator node.
-    - It can be used to retrieve the chained transaction created during assembly of a Paladin transaction
+    - It can be used to retrieve the ID of the chained transaction created during the dispatch of a Paladin transaction
     - The `remote_id` of the `chained_dispatch` sequencer activity is the ID of a `chained transaction` record at the coordinator node.

 The follow JSON/RPC queries can be used to retrieve sequencing activities and public transaction submissions: